 One evening, when all the dining orders had been filled, George baked some extra flatbreads in the empty oven and offered them in our local grocery store.
 These par-baked frozen flatbreads sold out in a day!
 Tom Mehueron phoned George asking for more, and in early 1990, our wholesale operation was born.
 For many years, the Lareau Farm bakery operated as a hybrid bakery in this way; we produced frozen flatbreads Monday-Thursday, and offered public dining every Friday and Saturday evening.
 In order to bring Flatbread and George’s philosophy to more homes across the country, we teamed up with Rustic Crust in 2010.
 Read more about our frozen flatbreads.

 In 1998, American Flatbread founder George Schenk was approached by flatbread fan Jay Gould with a proposal.
 Jay wanted to bring this food to his community in Amesbury, Mass.
 In an effort to realize his dream of sharing good food, George entered into a licensing agreement with Jay Gould and Flatbread Co. was born.
 George taught Jay how to build the oven and shared our recipes.
-Over the years, Gould and Flatbread Co. successfully opened and operated 6 Flatbread Co. restaurants under the American Flatbread license.
-In 2007, American Flatbread and Flatbread Co. agreed that they no longer shared the same vision for the future, and the relationship was officially terminated.
+Over the years, Gould and Flatbread Co. successfully opened and operated 6 Flatbread Co. restaurants similar to the original American Flatbread in Waitsfield, VT.

 In 2002, with the Frozen Flatbread booming, American Flatbread opened an additional hybrid-model bakery in Middlebury, VT, which operated as a production bakery Monday-Thursday and open for public dining Friday and Saturday evenings.
 The Middlebury Flatbread now welcomes guests for oven-side dining Tuesday-Saturday.
 In 2011, Middlebury Flatbread Restaurant Manager Danielle Boyce and her husband Steve bought the Middlebury Flatbread thereby becoming franchisees of American Flatbread.
 We are excited about their enthusiasm and commitment to the Middlebury community!